timosalm/tap-cartographer-workshop/workshop/workshop/content/exercises/delivery.md

-With our deployment configuration of our application available in a GIT repository we are now able to deploy it automatically to a fleet of cluster on every change.
+With our deployment configuration of our application available in a Git repository we are now able to deploy it automatically to a fleet of cluster on every change.
 There are several tools for this job available, like ArgoCD or Carvel's kapp-controller.

 Cartographer also provides a way to define a continuous delivery workflow that e.g. picks up that configuration from the Git repository to be promoted through multiple environments to first test/validate and finally run in production via the **ClusterDelivery**.